The generic geometry of steady state varieties: Reaction networks and steady states

-It is common in the literature to say that a network is \term{consistent} (or dynamically nontrivial) if the equivalent statements in \Cref{prop:Jacmatrices}(i) hold. \Cref{prop:Jacmatrices}(iii) is telling us that the set of Jacobian matrices $J_{f_{\k}}(x)$ for $ \k \in \CC^m$ and $x \in \VV_{\CC^*}(f_\k)$ and the set of matrices $Q_f(w) \diag(h)$ for $w\in \ker(C)$ and $h\in (\CC^*)^n$ agree.
-Furthermore, the equality of sets restricts when values of $\k$ and $x$ are chosen positive.
-An analogous equality of matrix sets is derived for $F$.
+It is common in the literature to say that a network is \term{consistent} (or dynamically nontrivial) if the equivalent statements in \Cref{prop:Jacmatrices}(i) hold.
+It follows from \Cref{prop:Jacmatrices}(iii) that we have the following equalities of sets:

-We conclude this section by reminding the reader of a series of well-known definitions from the theory of reaction networks that will be used later on: \begin{itemize} \item The \term{linkage classes} of a reaction network are its connected components as a digraph.
+We conclude this section by reminding the reader of a series of well-known definitions from the theory of reaction networks that will be used later on (see \cite{feinberg2019foundations} for a more detailed discussion of these properties): \begin{itemize} \item The \term{linkage classes} of a reaction network are its connected components as a digraph.
 Its \term{strong linkage classes} are the maximal strongly connected subdigraphs.
 Among the strong linkage classes, one distinguishes the \term{terminal strong linkage classes}, as those for which there is no edge from a node inside of the class to a node outside of it, in the original network.

 \item A reaction network is \term{weakly reversible} if all connected components of the underlying digraph are strongly connected.